parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.3-cuda-to-omp/output-5/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP for offloading computations to accelerators (e.g., GPUs).
+This version of microXOR is written in C++ for execution on a host with offloading to a target device using OpenMP.

 ## Prerequisites

-A C/C++ compiler supporting OpenMP and an accelerator device are required.
+A C++ compiler supporting OpenMP 4.5 or later, and a compatible target device, must be installed.

 ## Build

-To build microXOR, use your preferred C/C++ compiler with OpenMP support.
-For example:
+To build microXOR, use a C++ compiler that supports OpenMP, such as GCC or Clang.
+For example, the following will build microXOR: